Transcending Dichotomies

 Upaya

-Semitic View: Heaven and Hell are eternal
+Semitic view: Heaven and Hell are eternal.

 In Hinduism and Buddhism, it is said that all desire (kama) has been overcome in the highest realms but perhaps it would be more accurate to say that desire has been refined and sublimated.
 The Sufis say all desire is ultimately a desire for God, though most remain unaware.
 This aligns with Vedantic thought that all seeking is, at its core, a search for the Source (Brahman).
 In Paradise, when beings attain full maturity, this reality becomes clear.
-The objects of sensual desire (kama)—wine, women, and song—still exist in the Muslim Heaven, but they are no longer seen as distractions.
+The objects of sensual desire (kama)—wine, women, and song—still exist in the Muslim Heavens, but they are no longer seen as distractions.
 Instead, they are recognised as Divine Disclosures (tajalliyat), transforming enjoyment itself into an act of worship.
 This aligns with Tantric schools of Hinduism and Buddhism, which regard sensuality not as a hindrance to spirituality but a means of Awakening when perceived properly.
 In the state of Moksha, the realisation of Brahman, individual desire (kama) dissolves, not through suppression, but because they no longer perceive anything as separate from the Self, and the Self (Atman) is not distinct from Brahman.

 In ordinary experience, desire arises because we see ourselves as separate from the things we seek.
 However, in the state of Divine Oneness (moksha), this illusion of seperation disappears.
 The multiplicity of celestial delights are no longer considered a desire for something external, but an expression of the Self seeking to connect with itself.
 Multiplicity no longer divides Unity but reveals its boundless and inexhaustible nature.